plain-solutions-gmbh/kirby-form-blocks/README.md

 ## Before we start

 >Do you miss a feature?
-[Check this out!](https://kirby-form-blocks.nolt.io/)
->
+>Post a feature request and [donate something](https://www.paypal.com/donate/?hosted_button_id=ZMV4BV3X7EUT4).
->Upvote and donate.
-Maybe your feature will be implemented soon!
+>I can't guarantee that your suggestion will make it into the next release.

 ## Installation